TruStacks/catalog/README.md

 ## Components

 Components are software services that are used in the software delivery toolchain.
 Each component must have a *helm repository*, a *helm chart*, *helm version*, and *hooks*.
+Yay.

 The component must be tested to verify the integrity of any implemented hook functions with the specified *helm version*.